Credentialing & Enrollment Services

 - Work history – current and prior practice affiliations, employment history, hospital privileges

-- Malpractice history – professional liability coverage details, history of malpractice claims and settlements
+- Malpractice history – professional liability coverage details, history of malpractice claims

 Payer Enrollment